 Tube Axial Fans

 Tube axial fans are called duct fans, duct axial fans, and vane axial fans.
 They are fans where the impeller is contained in a short section of round duct.
 The impellers can be a fixed design or have adjustable blades and a vane section can be added after the fan for improved performance.
-They are available in both direct or belt drive and optional construction materials including carbon steel, stainless steel, and FRP.
+They are available in both direct or belt drive and optional construction materials including carbon steel, aluminum, stainless steel, and FRP.

 Call SysTech to discuss specific axial fans for your needs.